 Paul Lodge, Chief Data Officer

-Man looking to camera and smiling.
+Paul Lodge looking to camera and smiling.

 I’ve been appointed as Chief Data Officer for the Department for Work and Pensions (DWP) since March 2017.
 Without a doubt, data and analytics are crucial to DWP’s ability to understand the issues that the UK is currently facing, to make sure that we deliver an appropriate and effective response.
 The work we do helps the most vulnerable in our society and actively contributes towards rebuilding the labour market.